Ghilt/Rabbit/README.md

  - Source: The instruction take the following integer or character from the source code as input
  - I/O: Special for I/O instructions

-There also exists a special character the dot: `.` which modifies the preceding instruction in some way.
-Most often it swaps the input mode of the instruction from Caret -> Source or from Source/intrinsic -> Caret
+There also exists a special character, the dot: `.` which modifies the preceding instruction in some way.
+Most often it swaps the input mode of the instruction from Caret -> Source or from Source/Intrinsic -> Caret

 ### Examples